mkohler/cython_swig/README.rst

     int greeting_sr(char * name, char * outp, int buflen);

 .. class:: handout

+    Now here's a function where copy-and-pasting the C header file isn't sufficient.

+    Passing the name isn't a problem.
+By default, SWIG will automatically convert a Python string to a read-only C string.

+    However,
+    The output buffer is a problem.

+    The %include line pulls in a bunch of SWIG macros for dealing with C strings, including the one we use: cstring_output_maxsize.

+    That macro helps us tell SWIG that we need it to transform

+    This is the first function we have looked at

+    Here's the first

     By default, i.e. without typemaps, strings passed from scripting language to SWIG must be read-only.